GRarer/red-spider/README.md

 - `-n,--number N`:            Number to label the first page (default: 1)

 - `--panelSrc SUBSTRING`:     Select panel images that have a specific substring in their `src` url (default behavior is to select images with '\comics\' in their url

 - `--panelAlt SUBSTRING`:     Select panel images that have a specific substring in their `alt` attribute

 - `--linkText SUBSTRING`:     Locate link to next page by looking for a substring within the link's inner text (overrides default behavior of identifying links based on their `rel` attribute)

+- `-t,--saveTitleText`:       Save title-text for each panel as text files

 - `-h,--help`:                Show help text